 More times than not I have found that “bad shoulders” can be fixed with doing two things.
 Teaching that pressing comes from the feet, not the upper body.
 It is the HARDEST thing to teach people because it doesn’t look like it makes sense.
 However, if you can master this strategy you will find that you almost don’t feel ANYTHING in your shoulders when you press.
 In fact, when people call overhead pressing, “shoulder pressing” I know right off the bat they don’t know HOW to press properly.

 That is because leverage can be used in many different ways, angles, and reasons.
-When we use this DVRT Ultimate Sandbag Training Restoration drill we FORCE the body to drive through the feet and when the hips extend those glutes get tight, the core braces, and then all of a sudden that press moves up!
+When we use this DVRT Ultimate Sandbag exercises drill the body is made to drive through the feet and when the hips extend those glutes get tight, the core braces, and then all of a sudden that press moves up!
 Yes, this is a relatively pain free way of pressing, but more importantly watch what it does for improving the movement quality of your shoulders AND hips!